Skip to content

 Sister Marie Pierre, a French nun, was diagnosed with Parkinson's disease, a degenerative disease of the nervous system, in 2001.

 Pierre testified that her Parkinson's symptoms were steadily growing worse after her diagnosis.
-She found it extremely difficult to drive, walk, and write, and her left arm hung useless to her side.
-Her tibulations had become so much, that she would not even watch John Paul of the TV as it was hard to see him struggle from the exact same affliction.
+She found driving, walking, and writing extremely difficult, and her left arm hung useless to her side.
+Her tribulations had become so great that she would not even watch John Paul on TV, as it was hard to see him struggle with the exact same affliction.

 Then, exactly two months after John Paul's passing, Sister Marie prayed to him.
 After praying to John Paul, she had the urge to write and found that she could now write as she could before her diagnosis.
 When she awoke the next day, she felt brand new.

-In Janurary of 2011, Pope Benedict XVI confirmed, aided by consultations with doctors and Church officials, that Pierre's healing was scientifically inexplicable and was indeed due to the intercession of John Paul II.
+In January 2011, Pope Benedict XVI confirmed, aided by consultations with doctors and Church officials, that Pierre's healing was scientifically inexplicable and was indeed due to the intercession of John Paul II.

 Pope John Paul II's Second Miracle: Floribeth Mora Diaz